 Indonesia offers many spectacular diving sites, but this one is still a secret.
-Sangeang Volcano on the coast of Sumbawa belongs to the best macro diving sites in the world.
+Sangeang volcano on the coast of Sumbawa is home to the best macro diving sites in the world.
 Volcanoes might have a bad reputation, but volcanic debris is quite fertile and creates life.
 Underwater, the debris transforms into a magical substance that hosts countless marine life and forms beautiful shapes.
 So, no wonder that some of the best macro diving in the world is often found around volcanic reefs.
-Visit Sangeang Vulcano with one of our unique private boat charter.
+Visit Sangeang volcano with one of our unique private boat charters.

-Situated about 10 kilometres offshore from Bima airport, Api Sangeang is an imposing, but scenic, volcano complex.
+Situated about 10 kilometers offshore from Bima airport, Api Sangeang is an imposing, but scenic, volcano complex.
 There has not been an eruption since 2014, but its twin cones regularly send plumes of ash and smoke into the sky.
 Keep an eye out for wild horses, deer, mini buffalo, and goats that traverse the black sand beaches.
-The underwater topography around Sangeang is heaven for divers and has so much to offer; from coral outcroppings to sandy slopes.
+The underwater topography around Sangeang is heaven for divers.
+It has so much to offer; from coral outcroppings to sandy slopes.
 Nitrox is recommended if available.
 You’ll appreciate the extra bottom time when you lose yourself in the thrill of macro spotting.

 A site that appeals to macro and wide-angle enthusiasts alike.
 Underwater photographers will be delighted by the colorful coral ledges and the challenge of capturing nudibranchs only millimeters in length!
 The site’s most distinguished feature also happens to be the most accessible.
 At 3 meters, you’ll find a sandy patch where hydrothermal vents release a constant stream of bubbles.
 The surreal experience feels like you’re diving in champagne.
 From 18 meters on, there are gorgonian fans where pygmy seahorses have been spotted.
 This site also features abundant black coral that is generally not found above 40 meters, elsewhere in the world.